 One of the acts that went up was a couple with a t-shirt cannon, but instead of t-shirts, they fired dildos.
 DILDOS.
 What is it with this city and rubber penises??
 The crowd laughed and dove for them as they came flying out, holding them up in triumph like Mardi Gras beads in New Orleans.
-It was all well and good until a middle-aged man got hit right in the eye with a big pink one, so hard they had to temporarily stop the show to see if he needed medical attention.
+It was all well and good until I got hit right in the eye with a big pink one, so hard they had to temporarily stop the show.

 So when I got back on stage, I knew I had to liven the crowd back up.
 Naturally, I said “What’s the matter?
 You look like someone just got hit with a giant dick in the face?”